psu-hcr/koopman-op/README.md

-# huma-ergodicObj
+# koopman-op
-An implemenetation of Sequential Action Control and Hybrid Shared Control with examples
+An implemenetation of data-driven control using the Koopman Operator.
 ## Requirements
  - cmake version 2.8.3 or higher